-As we celebrate Remembrance Day today, many Toronto parents are struggling with how to talk about this particular day with their kids.
+As Remembrance Day approaches, many Toronto parents struggle with how to talk about this particular day with their kids.
 Issues like war, death and freedom are difficult to discuss with young children.
 If you’re wondering how to go about it, we have some mom-to-mom tips to offer you.

 Tips for Talking about Remembrance Day with Kids

 No matter how old your kids are, you need to bring any discussions down to a level that makes sense to them.
 As with pretty much any topic, when you’re talking about Remembrance Day simpler is better.
 Your four-year-old probably won’t understand the finer points of international relations, but they will likely understand, “Today we remember soldiers who fought for Canada.”